 11) Gardening is an inclusive activity, any age or ability can take part.

 12) It encourages fine & gross motor skills.

 13) Gardening offers great opportunities for interaction between young & old, parent & child, & between peers.

 14) Gardening can build self-esteem, offering a sense of achievement & satisfaction.

-15) It offers children a chance to actively explore what makes plants grow (heat, light, water, soil etc)
+15) It offers children a chance to actively explore what helps a plant to grow (heat, light, water, soil etc).

 16) Growing a plant enables children to care for & nurture something living.

 17) It provides an opportunity to explore the seasons & why some plants only grow at certain times of the year.

 18) It encourages children to think about where their food comes from.

 19) It can encourage children to recycle & reuse (e.g. creating recycled planters, using rainwater, making homemade compost, etc).